-Founding Pillars of Potent Business Travel Management
+Foundations of an Effective Business Travel Management

 Employees: It plays a role in keeping them safe and productive on business travel.
-It also arms them to make necessary choices through incorporation of relevant information.
+It also arms them to make necessary choices through the incorporation of relevant information.

-C-suite executives, It assures that the business travel program supports organizational objectives.
-All by empowering them to focus on their core business.
+C-suite executives: It assures that the business travel program supports organizational objectives, all by empowering them to focus on their core business.

 There are four key pillars that keep up a good business travel management program.